johnlobster/create-react-app/docusaurus/docs/adding-custom-environment-variables.md

 In server code, it is standard practice for secrets to be kept in a `.env` file that is not checked into source control (git).
 For a Node based server, the `dotenv` package is used to read the `.env` file, and variables are accessed as `process.env.VAR_NAME`. `react-scripts` use this `dotenv` mechanism to read in the `.env` file during the build flow

-If the server code for your app is stored in the same repo as the React code, then there is a conflict between keeping secrets in a `.env` file and using `CREATE_REACT_APP_` variables defined in `.env`.
+If the server code for your app is stored in the same repo as the React code, then there is a conflict between keeping secrets in a `.env` file and using `REACT_APP_` variables defined in `.env`.
 This must be resolved on a project basis.
 Possible solutions are
-- set `CREATE_REACT_APP_` variables as part of the script definition in `package.json`.
+- set `REACT_APP_` variables as part of the script definition in `package.json`.
 The values must be set in every script
 - separate code for server and React into different subdirectories, adding `server/.env` to the `.gitignore` file.
 Care must be taken to start the server from the correct directory
 - separate server and client code into different Repos